Pack3tL0ss/ConsolePi/README.md

 ## AutoHotSpot

-Script runs at boot (can be made to check on interval via Cron if desired).
-Looks for pre-defined SSIDs, if those SSIDs are not available then it automatically goes into hotspot mode and broadcasts its own SSID.
-In HotSpot mode user traffic is NAT'd to the wired interface if the wired interface is up.

-When ConsolePi enters hotspot mode, it first determines if the wired port is up and has an IP.
-If the wired port is *not* connected, then the hotspot distributes DHCP, but does not provide a "Default Gateway" to clients.
-This allows a user to dual connect without having to remove a route to a gateway that can't get anywhere.
-I commonly use a second USB WLAN adapter to connect to ConsolePi, while remaining connected to the internet via a different SSID on my primary adapter.
+This is handled by NetworkManager, but the installer deploys the appropriate config (if you've chosen to enable the feature).
+On boot NetworkManager will first look for any configured SSIDs (you need to build those profiles), if it can't find or is unable to connect it will fallback to hotspot.
+Any profiles you setup should have an autoconnect-priority=N where N is anything > 0.
+Consolpi will also configure DHCP for hotspot clients such that if the ConsolePi has no network reachability (it is isolated) it will not distribute a gateway to hotspot clients.
+This is specifically done so you can connect to a ConsolePi that is not network connected (to access connected serial ports) from a PC via a second NIC.
+This way it won't compete with your existing default-route (which would black-hole all your traffic).

 > If a domain is provided to the wired port via DHCP, and the hotspot is enabled ConsolePi will distribute that same domain via DHCP to clients.

+> On systems initially installed prior to Raspberry Pi OS 12 (bookworm) (Uses dhcpcd vs NetworkManager), autohotspot is managed by the `autohotspot` service which runs a script on boot, but functionality is the same.

-## Automatic OpenVPN Tunnel
+## Automatic VPN

-When an interface receives an IP address ConsolePi will Automatically connect to an OpenVPN server under the following conditions:
+When an interface receives an IP address ConsolePi will Automatically connect to a VPN server under the following conditions:
-- It's configured to use the OpenVPN feature, and the ConsolePi.ovpn file exists (an example is provided during install)
+- It's configured to use the Auto VPN feature (ConsolePi.yaml)
+- A NetworkManager connection profile has been created with `type=vpn`
 - ConsolePi is not on the users home network (determined by the 'domain' handed out by DHCP)
-- The internet is reachable via the interface.
-(Checked by pinging a configurable common internet reachable destination)
+- The internet is reachable.

-- When wired DHCP fallback is enabled and `ovpn_share: true` is set in the optional `OVERRIDES:` section of ConsolePi.yaml.
-The vpn connection will be shared with any devices connected to the wired interface (the automation will add the NAT rules).
+> You need to configure the NetworkManager connection profile for your VPN.
+It is best to manually test it using `nmcli con up <connection id>` to verify the configuration.
+You may need to include the `--ask` option when you manually test it so NetworkManager will store any secrets involved.
+Refer to NetworkManager documentation for more detail.

 ## Automatic PushBullet Notification